kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 6 - Troll Lifts & Arena/Areas - Level 6.md

 ### 6-16: Secret Cellar

 Behind the secret door lie the mundane proceeds of centuries of Thegan’s selective thievery from guests at his Inn.
 Thegan has laid several traps to protect his horde.
 The treasure is pushed to the sides of the chamber, as if to spotlight the beautiful painted scene inscribed in a 10’ circle in the middle of the floor.
 The scene is of hunters and animals surrounding an archaic Archontean phlamoulon (military standard); the phlamoulon takes the form of an inverted triangle depicting a mailed fist with the numeral III set into the forehead, and with a word written (in Mithric) to each side of the skull, along the side of the triangle.
 The words read (vertically) ‘Caveant hostes’, i.e., ‘Let enemies beware!’
 This standard was that of the lost 3rd Cohort of the Imperial Tagmata, part of the forces sent to reclaim Arden Vul some 250 years ago.
 This brightly colored scene is trapped (see below).

 The treasure includes six elaborate carpets, one malfunctioning rudishva military-grade security construct, two glazed urns filled with coins, and four sturdy medium-sized oak chests stuffed with other valuables.

 The military-grade security construct is named Gethe.
 Gethe was originally a counterpart to Relke (6-30), but suffered a neural systems failure that stripped it of most of its fearsome capabilities.
 Isocorax first brought Gethe to the Inn in a fruitless effort to repair it; Gethe has been here ever since.
 It recognizes Thegan and Isocorax as its masters, and has been ordered to defend this chamber as best it can; mentioning the name Isocorax, however, causes it to stand down.
 Gethe has not been ‘charged’ in centuries, though, and its combat capabilities are much less great than those of Relke.
 Finally, due to its age and internal systems failures, there is a 5% cumulative chance per combat round that Gethe will suffer a catastrophic meltdown, destroying himself and inflicting 3-18 HP damage on all within 15’.
 Were it possible to subdue Gethe and bring him to the workshops of Kerbog Khan, that wizard might be able to restore him to full functionality; see SL12-28.

 Trap 1 (falling acid trap): This trap is connected to the door; anyone pushing it open without first detecting the tripwire will find a carboy of acid falling on his/her head, to the tune of 3-12 HP damage the first round, 2-8 the second, and 1-4 the third.

 Trap 2 (explosive runes): The words “Caveant Hostes” on the painted phlamoulon are explosive runes, which explode for 6-30 HP of fire damage if they are touched.
 An explosion brings Thegan at the run to investigate.

-Inhabitants:
-1. Gethe, malfunctioning military-grade rudishva security construct (see new monsters): SZ M; AL N; AC 3, MV 120’; HD 10; HP 50; #AT 2; Dmg 3-8/3-8 (fists); MR 50%.
-Special
-Defenses: +2 or better weapons to hit; leap unerringly 30’; regenerate 2 HP/round.
+Gethe, malfunctioning military-grade rudishva security construct (see new monsters): SZ M; AL N; AC 3, MV 120’; HD 10; HP 50; #AT 2; Dmg 3-8/3-8 (fists); MR 50%.
+Special Defenses: +2 or better weapons to hit; leap unerringly 30’; regenerate 2 HP/round.

 Treasure:
 6 large, silk carpets (from 5’x7’ to 12’x15’).
 Four of the six have pastoral scenes woven on them (650 gp each).
 One depicts Adrienic (named in a caption – see 5-18 for more on Adrienic) directing Archontean soldiers against large, troll-like beings (the varumani); this carpet is worth 800 gp.
 The final one is the oldest, and depicts the three obelisks of the city of Arden Vul (areas AV-5, AV-41, and AV-28), each with a prominent silver ankh on one face, as well as a set of stairs leading down to a pair of open doors (i.e. SL14-1, leading to the Chamber of the Beacon).
 This carpet is worth 1,150 gp.

 Coins: 17,890 sp in one urn; 9,431 gp in another urn.

 Chest 1: a set of crystal goblets and decanters (250 gp); a golden candelabra (250 gp), and silver tableware for twelve (475 gp).

-Chest 2: 10 vials and jars of valuable incense (65 gp each); 4 12”-
-tall, silver statuettes of dancing maidens (175 gp each); a yellow silk cape (25 gp); 3 6-lb ingots of solid gold (300 gp each); and a silk pouch with 15 moonstones (50 gp each)
+Chest 2: 10 vials and jars of valuable incense (65 gp each); 4 12”-tall, silver statuettes of dancing maidens (175 gp each); a yellow silk cape (25 gp); 3 6-lb ingots of solid gold (300 gp each); and a silk pouch with 15 moonstones (50 gp each)

 Chest 3: 3 alabaster canopic jars from the ancient Archontean period (135 gp each), one with a mummified organs still intact; a set of 35 miniature figures of Archontean soldiers (2” tall) carved beautifully from soapstone (590 gp the set); a set of 6 ebony-hilted throwing daggers (125 gp); a varumani skull coated in silver (75 gp); and a leather sack with 8 silver rings with semi-precious stones (one ring is worth 200 gp and the others are worth 100 plus 10-40 gp).

 Chest 4: 50 doses of Rastite lotus powder (see new flora); 15 doses of cloud cap mushrooms (see new flora); 5 doses of the red veil (see new flora); 5 lb of pepper; 2 lb of saffron; and whatever other spices the GM thinks appropriate.
 The Rastite lotus powder is especially important, as Thegan trades it to Deino (3-158) in return for the golden mead that he uses to keep Isocorax drugged (6-20).

 ### 6-17: Cave